swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondifficultychanged.md

 ---

 # OnDifficultyChanged
-This event is triggered when difficulty_changed is triggered
+This event is triggered when difficulty_changed is triggered.
 ::: tabs
 @tab Lua
 ```lua